Memeplex: Missive for a Dark Age

 Of my diagnoses and reasons

-Of my preferred and alternative treatments
+Of preferred and alternative treatments

 I will obtain my patients consent